kthohr/stats/README.md

 #define STATS_DONT_USE_OPENMP
 ```

-* To use StatsLib with the Armadillo, Blaze or Eigen libraries:
+* To use StatsLib with Armadillo, Blaze or Eigen:
 ```cpp
 #define STATS_USE_ARMA
 #define STATS_USE_BLAZE